 Titanium is strong, corrosion resistant and hypo-allergenic.

 The colors are beautiful and show the subtle reflective nature that is specific to titanium.
-They are less brilliant than niobium and MUCH harder to bend.
-Click images for a larger and better representation.
+They are less brilliant than niobium and much harder to bend.

 Most of our titanium is Grade 5 alloy TI-AL6-V4.
 There is only 1 exception in 16g and they are not anodized.
 This alloy has a hard temper - comparable to spring stainless in strength, it is smooth and the colors are consistent and bright for titanium.